 It is often advantageous to include poster sessions at Chapman Conferences.
 Some results can be presented more effectively and efficiently with posters.
 Posters allow more variety in types of graphic displays: charts, schematics, maps, photographs, and computer outputs.
 Poster presentations also give participants the opportunity for detailed discussions with colleagues with the technical materials conveniently displayed.
 By mixing regular sessions with poster sessions, authors have more time to exchange ideas and results.
 Please note, including poster sessions at a site in a remote location can be costly.
 This can be determined when AGU staff develops a preliminary conference budget.
 AGU has now implemented the display of ePosters at Chapman Conferences; please review guidelines.

 The information presented at Chapman Conferences lends itself to publication.
 The Conference Convener should consider carefully the question of publication.
 All publication proposals are subject to review by the appropriate publication board or editor.
 AGU must first refuse to publish a product before the Conveners can go to a non-AGU product/publisher.
 To propose a special issue of an AGU journal, contact the relevant Editor-in-Chief.
-To propose a book, complete the proposal form and send to the AGU Books Editor, Ritu Bose.
+To propose a book, please refer to the guidelines and send to the AGU Books Editor, Ritu Bose.

 AGU staff assumes responsibility for contracting all services required for the conference.
 AGU staff contracts with the facility and arranges for any necessary deposits, provides for food and beverage service, audio-visual equipment, and transportation.
 AGU staff has ultimate responsibility for all services required for the conference including setting registration fees.
 The Conveners should not pre-arrange facility contracts or other services required for the conference.